Academic & Administrative Policies

 Each student is responsible for obtaining and learning subject materials presented during their absence.
 Instructors and/or course directors are not obligated to provide make-up sessions to students.
 The PA Student Performance Committee is permitted to consider attendance when reviewing a student's performance and making recommendations on probation, remediation and/or dismissal.

-Clinical Practica (Rotations)
+Absences from Clinical Practica (Rotations)

 Excused Absence for Special Activities